myhere/dot-vim/bundle/README.md

-vim plugin bundled @see: https://github.com/gmarik/vundle
+this dir is for vundle! @see: https://github.com/gmarik/vundle